Help us match you with local pros in your area

 HVAC contractors in Oklahoma need to be licensed by the Oklahoma Construction Industries Board.
 To work on HVAC projects, a contractor can have an HVAC/R limited license (which allows them to work only on small jobs) or an HVAC/R unlimited license (which lets them work on all jobs).
 Individuals need to have four years of experience and must pass an exam to become fully licensed contractors.
 You should also check reviews and complaints on sites like Yelp, Google Reviews, and the Better Business Bureau (BBB).
 Choose a company with positive reviews and reports of great customer experiences.

 Always make sure you understand what a company’s process is like.
 When HVAC repairs are needed, ask your provider to list which parts need replacement and why.
 Confirm that your technician will clean and test the full system after finishing the work to verify proper operation.
 When replacing your HVAC, request that the company explain the new energy efficiency, brand, estimated installation time, model, and features.
-Before work starts, make sure you understand how your provider will determine the right system size for your home and what the price will be.
+Before signing paperwork, be sure you understand how your provider will determine the right system size for your home and what the price will be.

-You should have your HVAC system inspected approximately twice yearly.
-At the time of the inspection, your technician will inform you if any services are needed.
-You should also have your system inspected if you notice new issues such as leaks, unusual smells, or strange noises.
-If your system has ductwork, it should be inspected every few years.
+You should have your HVAC system inspected twice a year.
+After the inspection, your technician will inform you if any services are needed.
+You should also call a technician if you notice new issues such as unusual smells, strange noises, or leaks.
+If your system has ductwork, you should have it inspected every few years.

-You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any leaks around your windows and doors to avoid letting cool air escape.
+You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any leaks around your doors and windows to avoid letting cool air escape.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
-In Claremore, you'll probably want to choose a unit that's on the higher end of this range.
+For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
+In Claremore, you'll probably want to explore units on the higher end of this range.
 For a house over 1,000 square feet, central air will generally be more effective than window units for cooling.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Claremore, you might be able to make do with a lower-capacity furnace.

-Typically, HVAC financing is offered through a third-party lender.
-If your HVAC company doesn't offer these options, you could consider taking out a loan on your own.
-Be sure to talk to a financial advisor and your HVAC company to find out what options are available and appropriate for your situation.
+Usually, HVAC financing is offered through a third-party lender.
+If your HVAC company doesn't have financing options, you could consider taking out a loan on your own.
+Be sure to speak with your HVAC company and a financial advisor to find out what options are available to you and appropriate for your situation.

 There are several ways you can make your HVAC system more energy-efficient: